There is still no value in bonds today.

 - This guy is a total genius

-One way to view value within non-credit fixed income assets is to deconstruct interest rates into their nominal and real components, while also recognizing that investors typically demand a term premium to hold interest rate sensitive bonds.
+One way to view value within non-credit fixed income assets is to deconstruct interest rates into their nominal and real components, while also recognizing that investors typically demand a term premium to hold interest rate-sensitive bonds.
 Recent research summarized in this article advances the measurement of both real rate and the term premium.
-Unfortunately, I’m of the opinion that neither real rates or term premium are paying bond investors enough to make it worth the risk associated with locking away their money and accepting potentially high interest rate volatility.
+Unfortunately, I’m of the opinion that neither real rates nor term premiums are paying bond investors enough to make it worth the risk associated with locking away their money and accepting potentially high-interest rate volatility.

 Estimating Expected Inflation and Real Interest Rates

-Since the advent of TIPS (Treasury Inflation-Protected Securities) which, as their name implies, are protected from inflation, we can back into expected inflation (the break-even rate or difference between the nominal Note and TIP yields), at least in a risk free world.
-When graphed over longer periods of time, you can see the drop in yield of both the 10 year Treasury note and in the “real” interest rate — what you really earn after taking into account inflation as measured by the 10 year TIP yield.
+Since the advent of TIPS (Treasury Inflation-Protected Securities) which, as their name implies, are protected from inflation, we can back into expected inflation (the break-even rate or difference between the nominal Note and TIP yields), at least in a risk-neutral world that doesn’t take into account liquidity risk, risk of deflation, or risk of inflation (captured longer term by the term structure of interest rates).
+When graphed over longer periods of time, you can see the drop in yield of both the 10 year Treasury note and in the “real” interest rate — what you really earn after taking into account inflation as measured by the 10-year TIP yield.
 Over the last few years, that real interest rate amount has been paltry and has even gone negative.

 I view real interest rates as one proxy for the “value” in bonds.
 When real rates are well above historical rates, we can expect to earn high expected returns adjusted for inflation.
 When real rates are low, as they still are today, especially when taking into account liquidity risk, we can expect to earn a lower expected return on inflation-adjusted bonds.